NoCompromises/laravel-project-standard/README_TEMPLATE.md

 Then, generate the certificates for this project and put them into a location accessible to your docker setup:

-`mkcert -cert-file docker/nginx/project.test.pem -key-file docker/nginx/project.test-key.pem project.test`
+`mkcert -cert-file docker/nginx/my-project.test.pem -key-file docker/nginx/my-project.test-key.pem my-project.test`

 ### Get the project running in Docker